-(b) Stem: In certain plants the stem grows underground and store the food.
+(b) Stem: In certain plants, the stem grows underground and store the food.
 Ginger, potato(underground stem), and onion are stems of plants in which food is stored.
-So, we eat stem of ginger, potato, onion, etc.
+So, we eat the stem of ginger, potato, onion, etc.

-(c) Leaf: Spinach, Lettuce, Trigonella, etc. We eat leaves of these plants
+(c) Leaf: Spinach, Lettuce, Trigonella, etc. We eat the leaves of these plants

-(d) Fruits: Orange, grapes, kiwi, apple etc. We eat fruits of these plants.
+(d) Fruits: Orange, grapes, kiwi, apple etc. We eat fruits from these plants.

 (e) Oil Seeds: Seeds of many plants are used to extract oil.

-Example: Mustard oil is extracted from seeds of mustard plant.
-Similarly sunflower oil, coconut oil, groundnut oil, soyabean oil, etc. are obtained from seeds of respective plants.
+Example: Mustard oil is extracted from seeds of the mustard plant.
+Similarly, sunflower oil, coconut oil, groundnut oil, soyabean oil, etc. are obtained from seeds of respective plants.

 (f) Sugar: We get sugar from sugarcane and beetroot.